Docker

 run: docker pull hello-world

-use: hello-world-image
+use: docker-images

 docker: true